jessesquires/JSQDataSourcesKit/README.md

 #### Demo Project

-The example app included exercises *all* functionality in this framework.
+The example app included exercises *all* functionality in this library.
 Open `JSQDataSourcesKit.xcworkspace`, select the `Example` scheme, then build and run.

 ## Unit tests